ThomG1/record_collectors_db/TESTING.md

 | | Click on the My Orders link | User will be redirected to the My Orders page | Pass | |
 | | Brute forcing the URL to get to another user's profile | User should be given an error | Pass | Redirects user back to own profile |

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Repeat for all other tests, as applicable to your own site.
-The aforementioned tests are just an example of a few different project scenarios.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ## User Story Testing